NunoMCSilva/My-Advent-of-Code-2017-Solutions/README.md

 If I had to do this again, I'd go for less boilerplate and improve my import/lib use knowledge.

+~Work in Progress~: Days Solved: 1-3 of 25

 Execute
 -------